cogell/sacrum/README.md

 If you'd like to develop a project using this template be sure to git clone the repo, remove the .git file, and start a new git repositiory.

-1. `git clone git@git-lab.evolvingmedia.org:sacrum.git` clones the repo down to your box
+1. `git clone git@github.com:cogell/sacrum.git` clones the repo down to your box
 2. `cd sacrum && rm -rf .git` deletes the folder '.git' with flags -r for recursive and -f for force (a lot of files in .git don't like to be deleted)
 3. `mv ../sacrum ../new-name` essentially renames the folder to "new-name"
-4. `git init` creates a new git repo (you can also follow the git-lab instructions)
+4. `git init` creates a new git repo (you can also follow the github instructions)

 Running the Builder - First Steps - Advanced
 --------------------------------------------